Can you print something for me today?

 Can you print posters?

 Absolutely.
 Please ensure your artwork is suitable for poster size printing.
-No google images or phone screenshots please.
+Google images or phone screenshots are not suitable for poster printing.

 Can you work from Canva?